Cedric-Perauer/Learning_Cuda/README.md

 ### Roofline model

 Is used to determine what we should be bounded to.
 If an implementation does not meet this model, we can say that it is latency bound.
-Looking at the profiler, we can see that ememory bandwith is not used perfectly, which should be improved next.
+Looking at the profiler, we can see that memory bandwith is not used perfectly, which should be improved next.
 ![](Cuda_Book/images/Example_of_a_Roofline_model.svg.png)

 ### Grid strided loops

 To achieve this grid-strided loops are used.
 It accumulates data first and then reduces it.
+It allows for control over multi cores.
 In order to choose the grid size, we use :
 ``` C++
 cudaOccupancyMaxActiveBlocksPerMultiprocessor()
 ```
 API, that way we can use all multiprocessors in our GPU.

+### Balance I/O throughput

+Local variable input has a large amount of store and load requests, which impacts thread block scheduling.
+The current data accumulation depends on device memory, to change this extra registers are used to issue more load instructions.
+The code in folder 07 uses 3 more registers to collect global memory data.
+This has a small impact but further optimizes the code.

+### Warp-level primitive programming